severindebeaulieu/hass_nuki_ng_sdu/README.md

 #### Service `lock.lock`

 * For a Nuki Lock, this locks the door
-* For a Nuki Opener, this stops an active ring-to-open function

 The attribute should appear as a `target` for the service.